railslove/cmxl/README.md

 ------------

-2014 - built with love by [Railslove](http://railslove.com).
+2014 - built with love by [Railslove](http://railslove.com) and released under the MIT-Licence.
 We have built quite a number of FinTech products.
 If you need support we are happy to help.
 Please contact us at team@railslove.com.